jettlewisd/devlink-frontend/README.md

 - `GET /projects/{id}`: Fetches details of a specific project.

 API calls are structured in separate service files located in the `src/services` folder, such as `ProjectService.js`.

+Upcoming features for this project include testing and login capabilites to tailor the experience for the logged in user.

 ## Project setup